TheViolence/Vendor-Mixins/README.md

 - Compatible with vendor prefix

 If it comes about totally incompatible we can't do anything excluding replacing them by another propeties/ideas.
-But we are able to make our CSS more compatible cross-browser by using vendor prefixes.
+But we are able to make our CSS more cross-browser compatible by using vendor prefixes.
+***

 # Vendor prefixes
 If you don't know what vendor prefixes are you will find out now.

-For example when you want to make your div's corners rounded the simplest solution is using "border-radius" CSS property.
+For example when you want to make your div's corners rounded the simplest solution is using *"border-radius"* CSS property.
 Following CSS code might looks like this:

 **Pure CSS Syntax:**